2000 Belgian Grand Prix: Race

-Häkkinen kept the lead for the rest of the race, crossing the finish line on lap 44 for his fourth victory of the season and the 18th of his Formula One career in a time of 1'28:14.494—an average speed of 208.467 km/h.
-Michael Schumacher finished second, 1.1 seconds behind Häkkinen and ahead of Ralf Schumacher in third after Schumacher became concerned about an engine failure in the final six laps (a throttle fault almost caused him to retire from the race).
-Coulthard, after being kept on the circuit longer than teammate Häkkinen before his pit stop for the dry compound tyres, was fourth.
-Button followed in fifth position and Frentzen completed the points scorers in sixth.
+Häkkinen kept the lead for the rest of the race, crossing the finish line on lap 44 for his fourth victory of the season and his 18th in Formula One in a time of 1'28:14.494—an average speed of 208.467 km/h.
+Michael Schumacher finished second, 1.1 seconds behind Häkkinen.
+Ralf Schumacher was third but became worried about a possible engine failure in the final six laps (a throttle fault nearly forced him to retire).
+Coulthard finished fourth after being on the track longer than teammate Häkkinen before his pit stop for dry tyres.
+Button followed in fifth and Frentzen completed the points scorers in sixth.
 Villeneuve (who reported race-long handling issues), Herbert, Salo, Irvine and Diniz filled the next five positions.
 Zonta, Wurz, Gené and Verstappen finished a lap behind the leader, and de la Rosa and Mazzacane were the final finishers.
 17 of the 22 starters finished the Grand Prix.